 The following tables show this analysis for each activity within the groups of activities.
-A summary is provided on pages 30-32.
+A summary is provided on the final page of this Policy.

 In this document the words 'public' or 'private' reflect who benefits from the services we provide.
 When the word 'public' is used it means the community at large will receive benefits and generally it is more efficient to charge for those through a rate.
 When the word 'private' is used it means that either an individual or an identifiable group of individuals will receive benefits, and generally this group can be charged either directly through user charges because it is efficient to do so or by using a targeted rate.